-Instead we got married with a simple agreement that since it was unlikely that I would ever be sexually monogamous we would leave the “faithful” out of the marriage vows, but leave in the marriage vows promises to stay the course, be loyal to each other’s best interests, to look out for the other person’s growth and do anything we could do to be the best partner possible, but not including fidelity.
+Instead we got married with a simple agreement that since it was unlikely that I would ever be sexually monogamous we would leave the “faithful” out of the marriage vows, but leave in the marriage vows, promises to stay the course, be loyal to each other’s best interests, to look out for the other person’s growth and do anything we could do to be the best partner possible, but not including fidelity.

 She says that she didn’t really believe me when I said that I was always likely to have friends and lovers outside of marriage, but that I wouldn’t let those relationships interfere with my relationship with her, or with my responsibilities to my kids.

 In hindsight, I should never have moved in with her after the end of my first marriage, and most certainly shouldn’t have fathered two more children with her.

 If she exercised willful blindness about my nature, and my apparent incapacity to live within a conventional marriage, then I also was willfully blind.
-I never really understood her feelings on the subject, which she never articulated in so many words, but demonstrated without a doubt at times over the last thirty four years.
+I never really understood her feelings on the subject, which she never articulated in so many words, but has demonstrated without a doubt at times over the last thirty four years.

 She didn’t ask, mostly, and I didn’t say.
 On the few occasions when she did ask about outside activities or relationships, I repeated what we had agreed to at the beginning of our marriage.
 We had agreed that we wouldn’t talk about it, I’d keep it away from my home, and I wouldn’t ever be intimate with a friend or close acquaintance of hers.
 She said that she didn’t really want to know, and I took her at her word.

-I knew that our agreement was tenuous, at best, because over the years I came to understand that the only way she could deal with it was to pretend that it did’t exist, that I really didn’t have any outside relationships, nor would I want to have any.
+I knew that our agreement was tenuous, at best, because over the years I came to understand that the only way she could deal with it was to pretend that it did’t exist, as if I really didn’t have any outside relationships, nor would I want to have any.
 She told herself that my refusal to promise to be faithful, or to discuss any variation on the original stance, was a cover-up, but not for my being unfaithful, but as a face saving device so that I wouldn’t have to acknowledge that I was a changed man.

 There were moments over the years when this fault line caused difficulties in our relationship, when she was sure that I was involved with someone.
 But since we had no dialogue about it that actually illuminated anything, she stuffed her feelings down and held back from expressing her sense of shame and outrage at my values and my inherent sensuality.

 Finally, a year or so ago, it all came out into the light.
-Somewhere along the way I had been exposed to a STD which required me to inform my sexual partners so that they could be tested to protect themselves.
+Somewhere along the way I had been exposed to a STD, discovered in a routine battery of blood work, which required me to inform any sexual partners so that they could be tested to protect themselves.

 She said that she wanted a divorce.
 And sooner rather than later.
 Some days I think that she’s changed her mind because we get along so well, and do so many activities together.
 And generally we do get along really well, and cooperate in our lives together.
 But when I start to think that things maybe will heal over, it explodes out all over again.